microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 Construct a NOP-HitObject that represents neither a hit nor a miss.
 This is the same as a default-initialized `HitObject`.
-NOP-HitObjects can be useful in certain scenarios when combined with `ReorderThread`, e.g., when a thread wants to participate in reordering without executing a closesthit or miss shader.
+NOP-HitObjects can be useful in certain scenarios when combined with `TryReorderThread`, e.g., when a thread wants to participate in reordering without executing a closesthit or miss shader.